mpounsett/no-response-issue/no-response-issue.md

 still a pool of servers that don't respond to EDNS requests, clients have no way to know if the lack of response is due to packet loss, EDNS packets not being supported or rate limiting due to the server being under attack.
-Mis-classifications of server characteristics are unavoidable when rate limiting is done.
+Misclassification of server behaviour is unavoidable when rate limiting is used until the population of servers which fail to respond to well formed queries drops to near zero.

 # Consequences

-Lack of following the relevant RFCs has lead to various consequences.
-Some as a direct result and some from recursive servers try to work around the non compliance.
-Fixing known issues know will reduce future consequences as DNS clients make use of the features available in the DNS protocol.
+Not following the relevant DNS RFCs has multiple adverse consequences.
+Some resulting directly from the non-compliant behaviour and others as a result of work-arounds forced on recursive servers.
+Addressing known issues now will reduce future interoperability issues as the DNS protocol continues to evolve and clients make use of newly introduced DNS features.

+Some examples of known consequences include:

-The AD flag bit in a response cannot be trusted to mean anything as servers incorrectly copied the flag bit from the request to the response despite the prohibition.
+* The AD flag bit in a response cannot be trusted to mean anything as many servers incorrectly copied the flag bit from the request to the response despite the prohibition.

-Wide spread non response to EDNS queries has lead to recursive servers having to assume EDNS may not supported and fallback to plain DNS is required.
+* Widespread non response to EDNS queries has lead to recursive servers having to assume EDNS may not supported and that fallback to plain DNS is required.
   Servers get incorrectly diagnosed as not supporting EDNS and when they also serve signed zones DNSSEC validation fails.

-Similarly, wide spread non response to EDNS options, requires recursive servers to have to decide whether to probe to see if it is the EDNS option or just EDNS that is causing the non response.
+* Widespread non response to EDNS options, requires recursive servers to have to decide whether to probe to see if it is the EDNS option or just EDNS that is causing the non response.
 In the limited amount of time required to resolve a query before the client times out this is not possible.

-Similarly, incorrectly returning FORMERR to a EDNS option being present, leads to the recursive server not being able to determine if the server is just broken in the handling of the EDNS option or doesn't support EDNS at all.
+* Incorrectly returning FORMERR to a EDNS option being present, leads to the recursive server not being able to determine if the server is just broken in the handling of the EDNS option or doesn't support EDNS at all.

+* Mishandling of unknown query types has contributed to the abandoning of the transition of the SPF type.

+* Mishandling of unknown query types has slowed up the development of DANE and and result in additional rules being specified to reduce the probability of interacting with a broken server when making TLSA queries.

-The consequences of servers not following the RFCs will only expand if measures are not put in place to remove non compliant servers from the ecosystem.
+The consequences of servers not following the RFCs will only grow if measures are not put in place to remove non compliant servers from the ecosystem.
 Working around issues due to non RFC compliance is not sustainable.

+Most, if not all, of these consequences could have been avoided if action had been taken to remove non compliant servers as soon as people were aware of them.
+To actively seek out broken implementations and servers and inform their developers and operators that they need to fix their servers.

 # Common queries kinds that result in non responses.